I wrote! Reader NotesGo to section

 Its cultivation is very difficult due to the slow growth and the weather conditions it needs, which are characterized by extremely low temperatures.

-This Pinot Noir combines well with a wide range of foods, both light, sauces and even spicy foods.
+This Pinot Noir combines well with a wide range of foods, both light, sauces and even with spicy foods.

 Publication Date: 24/10/2019